Atatürk Olympic Stadium: Design and construction

 Istanbul Atatürk Olympic Stadium was originally conceived for the city's 2008 Olympic Games bid.

 The stadium's two steel roofs (weighing 2,800 t and 1,300 t) were produced by Tekfen's Steel Structure Fabrication Plant in Ceyhan, Adana.
 The west roof, designed in the form of a crescent and principally composed of a 1,000 t main beam called mega-truss, is supported by two reinforced concrete shafts with 196 m span.

 With its 134 entrances and 148 exit gates, the Olympic Stadium allows 80,000 spectators to evacuate within 7.5 minutes, in case of an emergency.
 Two annex fields (for warm up / training purposes) are connected directly to the Olympic Stadium with a tunnel.

-The Olympic Stadium's technical infrastructure and design ensure optimal visibility from all stands; a homogeneous sound level (102 decibels) with modern speaker systems, and a 1,400 lux illumination covering all areas of the stadium.
+The Olympic Stadium's technical infrastructure and design ensure optimal visibility from all stands; a homogeneous sound level (102 dB) with modern speaker systems, and a 1,400 lux illumination covering all areas of the stadium.

-A 42,200 m^{2} commercial center is situated under the west roof, with a front facade length of 450 m and a total of 6 floors (3 floors below ground level.)
+A 42,200 m^{2} commercial centre is situated under the west roof, with a front facade length of 450 m and a total of 6 floors (3 floors below ground level.)